 Reason 6: Your Dog Has Separation Anxiety

-If your dog has separation anxiety it will try to find comfort by being close.
-Being in close proximity to you can have a calming effect on your dog.
+If your dog has separation anxiety, try to find comfort by being close.
+Being near you can have a calming effect on your dog.
 Dogs suffering from anxiety will try to stick as close to you as possible.

 They might even try to block you from leaving.
-That is when you’ll see them sitting or laying on your feet.
-Or even lying down on your feet to keep you from moving.
+That is when you’ll see them sitting or laying on your feet—or even lying down to keep you from moving.

 Do not encourage the behavior if this is the cause.
 Instead, give it the treat to keep it busy when you leave.
-Or, leave clothes that you had recently worn, outside when you leave.
+Or, leave clothes that you had recently worn outside when you go.
 Slowly wean them off of their over-attachment to you.